Stagyrite/pythonskills/README.md

 # Python Skills

-🐍 These are the solutions for a Python course.
+🐍 These are the solutions for some Python courses.

 ## IDE